officialayushyadav15/Salesforce-LWC/Learning/day 6/README.md

 # Day 6: Lightning Web Components (LWC) – Components, Naming, and Data Binding

 This day focuses on the core building blocks of Lightning Web Components.
-The goal is to understand how components are created, named, structured, and how data flows between JavaScript and HTML templates..git
+The goal is to understand how components are created, named, structured, and how data flows between JavaScript and HTML templates.
 ---

 ## 1. What is a Lightning Web Component